Customize Consent Preferences

 Polignano a Mare - in the blue painted blue

 Think of Puglia and you may well picture Polignano a Mare.
 It has one of the most iconic views of Puglia, often found on the cover of guide books to our region.
+The town’s most iconic beach, Lama Monachile, is nestled between two dramatic cliffs, with crystal-clear waters lapping against a small pebble shore.
+This inlet, historically used as a port, is now one of the most photographed spots in Puglia.
 Oh, and that song you know, “Volare”...

 Polignano a Mare has one of Puglia’s most iconic views.
 Puglia is Italy’s top gay summer destination for LGBT travel with a variety of gay and nudist beaches, gay bars and clubs and a chilled gay scene.
 Photo by the Puglia Guys for The Big Gay Podcast from Puglia.